Mount Nebo

-Perched on a summit 20 miles southwest of Amman, by Christian tradition Mount Nebo marks the site where Moses saw the Promised Land yet was forbidden to enter.
-Developed into a church complex in the Byzantine period, today Mount Nebo is a popular pilgrimage and tour attraction.
+Perched on a summit 20 miles southwest of Amman, by Christian tradition, Mount Nebo marks the site where Moses saw the Promised Land yet was forbidden to enter.
+Developed into a church complex in the Byzantine period, Mount Nebo is a famous pilgrimage and tour attraction today.

 History and Archaeology of Mount Nebo